How to Delegate Authority: Tips and Benefits

 Fortunately—with the proper plan in place—it's possible to reap the more strategic benefits of delegation without sacrificing day-to-day operational performance.

-To help you accomplish this, let's take a closer look the primary benefits of delegation, some common barriers to the practice and a few actionable tips for delegating authority effectively.
+To help you accomplish this, let's take a closer look at the primary benefits of delegation, some common barriers to the practice, and a few actionable tips for delegating authority effectively.

 The Benefits of Delegation

 Knowing where, when and how to delegate authority is a critical skill for managers, as it creates more fluid and efficient workflows and helps employees grow their skills.
 Yet the benefits of delegation don't stop there.